Khorloogiin Choibalsan: End of the Great Terror

 Racked with stress, Choibalsan spent six months (August 1938 – January 1939) recuperating and consulting with Voroshilov, Yezhov, and Stalin in Moscow and Sochi while NKVD agents and Interior Ministry officials carried on purge operations from Ulaanbaatar.
 When he returned to Mongolia, Choibalsan followed Soviet directives and had the highly popular Prime Minister Amar purged.
 Choibalsan claimed he "had helped anti-government plotters, opposed their arrest, and neglected the defense of the borders.
-He betrayed his own country and was a traitor to the revolution."
+He betrayed his own country and was a traitor to the revolution".
 After a coordinated propaganda campaign, Amar was arrested on 7 March 1939 and sent to the USSR, where he was later tried by a Soviet Troika and executed.

-With Amar's removal, Choibalsan became Mongolia's uncontested leader, simultaneously holding the office Prime Minister, Minister for Internal Affairs, Minister of War, and Commander in Chief of the Mongolian armed forces.
-Secured in his position, Choibalsan brought the terror to an end in April 1939 by declaring that the excesses of the purges had been conducted by overzealous party officials while he was away in the USSR, but that he had overseen the arrests of the real criminals.
+With Amar's removal, Choibalsan became Mongolia's uncontested leader, simultaneously holding the offices of Prime Minister, Minister for Internal Affairs, Minister of War, and Commander in Chief of the Mongolian armed forces.
+Secure in his position, Choibalsan brought the terror to an end in April 1939 by declaring that the excesses of the purges had been conducted by overzealous party officials while he was away in the USSR, but that he had overseen the arrests of the real criminals.
 Official blame for the purges fell on the deputy minister of internal affairs Nasantogtoh, and his former Soviet handler Kichikov.
 Later, other henchmen of the purge were arrested and executed, including Luvsansharav, Bayasgalan, Dashtseveg, and Luvsandorj.

 Dogsom and Losol, the last two living members (besides Choibalsan himself) of the original seven founding members of the MPRP, were also arrested.
 Dogsom was executed in 1941.
 Losol died in a Soviet prison before his case came to trial.

-World War II, 1939–1945
+World War II (1939–45)

 Battles of Khalkhin Gol

 In the spring of 1939, Japanese Kwantung Army military leaders moved to test the resolve of the Soviet and Mongolian militaries to protect disputed territory along Mongolia's southeast border with Japanese occupied Manchuria.
-Over the course of three battles (May – September 1939) a heavily armoured Soviet military force commanded by Georgy Zhukov decisively defeated the Japanese advance near the village of Nomonhan.
+Over the course of three battles (May – September 1939) a heavily armoured Soviet military force commanded by Georgy Zhukov decisively defeated the Japanese advance near Nomonhan.
 There were nearly 8,000 casualties for both the Soviet and Japanese forces.
 Nevertheless, the victory, which took place close to his birthplace, helped cement Choibalsan's growing cult of personality which portrayed him as a staunch defender of Mongolian independence against imperialist Japanese aggression.